 A blessed Christmas to all of you!
 By no stretch of the imagination, this year has been an easy one.
 Still, we are gathered here today in celebration of the birth of our Lord and Saviour Jesus Christ, for God has been gracious to us.
 There are many religious holidays around the world.
-Still, Christmas is unique because it’s the only celebration in the entire year that brings people together, regardless of their gender, beliefs, sexual orientation, nationality, ethnicity, language and, social status.
+Still, Christmas is unique because it’s the only celebration in the entire year that brings people together, regardless of their gender, beliefs, sexual orientation, nationality, ethnicity, language, and, social status.

 Christmas is also unique because it can be the loneliest time of the year as well.
-In the song “Loneliest Time of the Year” Mabel Alabama captured for some people the holidays can heighten feelings like loneliness, loss and depression.
+In the song “Loneliest Time of the Year” Mabel Alabama captured that for some people the holidays can heighten feelings like loneliness, loss, and depression.
 Some of you may be stung with loneliness this Christmas.
-Maybe you have just gone through a divorce, become unemployed or even lost a loved one to the COVID 19 Pandemic.
+Maybe you have just gone through a divorce, become unemployed, or even lost a loved one to the COVID 19 Pandemic.
 Perhaps you are spending the golden years of your life in a shelter for elderly citizens, and your children living halfway around the world are unable to visit you because of travel restrictions.

 A lonely Christmas is a sad season but Paul the Apostle shows we have a choice.
 Paul was a man who wrote thirteen out of the twenty-seven books in the Bible.
 Five out of thirteen he wrote from the prison.
 In 2 Timothy 4:9-13 another book he wrote from a Roman jail while awaiting execution, we find four antidotes for the sting of loneliness during Christmas.
 Let us see what those antidotes are.
 Remember by this time all of Paul’s friends except Luke had deserted him.

 1. When Christmas is Lonely: Find Healthy Company